bolderbrush10/SearchlightAssault/programmer-notes.md

         Doing literally 2000 just entites (no lights) had no performance impact, so there's some real questions to be had.

         Maybe experimenting with only running checks every n ticks is worthwhile?

+        !!
+Maybe what we need to do is divide the world up into grids, group up all the turrets in a grid location, then just search the 9 tiles for that turret gride for stuff to consider before we focus on an individual turret.